 - 1. Name of the Applying Organization and the Title of the project. - 2.
 The credentials of the applying organization specific to implementing the project. - 3.
 The credentials of the Key People, including the Project Leader, staff, and partners involved with the project.
-Include subcontractors, if known. - 4.
+Include subcontractors (see Additional EE Grant Program Pertinent Information, page 14), if known. - 4.
 The project's goals, including a description of how the project will address one or more the DEP EE Grant Program Priorities: Water, Climate Change and/or Environmental Justice.